Commentary on Psalm 2 – Messiah’s Grand Conclusion

 The Hebrew word “Blessed” is translated from the Hebrew esher. which occurs 45 times in the OT.
 27 times it is translated “blessed” and 18 times “happy.”
 Looking at these passages “blessed” and “happy” can be used interchangeably.
 A blessed person is a happy person.
 A happy person is a blessed person.
 They mean the same thing.

-The final line in this Psalms seems out of place.
+The final line in this Psalm 2 can seem out of place.

-It may seem odd to have a description of “The blessed” after all which precedes this, after hearing about nations, peoples, kings, and rulers raging, plotting, setting and taking counsel against the Lord and His Anointed, after the calling off the protection of the Lord, bonds and cords, after expressing to break free of the Lord’s protection, after hearing how the Lord’s looks at their actions as laughable, holding them from success, responding in His wrath and displeasure at their actions, after hearing how the Lord will break them with a rod of iron and dash them in pieces like a potter’s vessel, that the Lord now describes “The blessed.”
+It may seem odd to have a description of “The blessed” after all which precedes this, after hearing about nations, peoples, kings, and rulers raging, plotting, setting and taking counsel against the Lord and His Anointed, after the casting off the protection of the Lord, the Lord’s bonds and cords, after expressing their desire to break free of the Lord’s protection, after hearing how the Lord’s looks at their actions as laughable, holding them from success, responding in His wrath and displeasure at their actions, after hearing how the Lord will break them with a rod of iron and dash them in pieces like a potter’s vessel, that now the Lord now describes “The blessed.”

 Yes, the final stanza indicates that the destruction which surely follows, being broken by a rod of Iron and dashed in pieces, does not have to be, if wise decisions be make, instruction heeded, the Lord served rather than stood against, His way rejoiced in, and the Anointed One, the One set on the throne, the LORD’s very Son, be greeted and treated with loving affection.
 But what are the chances of these ruler, kings, nations and peoples dong this?